jorammercado/court-iq-player-stats-json-to-sql/README.md

 # Court-IQ Player Stats JSON to SQL Converter

-## Project Overview
+## 📂 Project Overview

-This repository contains a Node.js-based transformation script built during the early development of **Court-IQ**, a full-stack basketball analytics application.
-At the time, live APIs were not yet integrated, and this tool was used to process historical NBA player performance data from 1947 to the present.
+This repository contains a **Node.js-based transformation script** created during the early development of **Court-IQ**, a full-stack basketball analytics application.
+Before integrating live APIs, this script was essential for processing **historical NBA player data from 1947 to present**.

-The script converts structured JSON data derived from CSVs (originally sourced from Kaggle) into SQL `INSERT` statements for seeding a PostgreSQL database.
-This historical dataset was later integrated into the [Court-IQ Backend](https://github.com/jorammercado/court-iq-server).
+It transforms structured JSON data (converted from CSVs) into SQL `INSERT` statements that populate a PostgreSQL database.
+This data is now seeded in the [Court-IQ Backend](https://github.com/jorammercado/court-iq-server).

-> Although this data is currently seeded and deployed in the backend, it is not actively consumed by the Court-IQ frontend.
-Real-time APIs such as [API-NBA on RapidAPI](https://rapidapi.com/api-sports/api/api-nba) were prioritized for production due to their up-to-date nature.
-However, those APIs do not include comprehensive historical records like the ones in this dataset.
-In future development, this historical layer may be integrated into the frontend to enrich the basketball analytics and fan experience.
+> 🔗 Although the historical data is seeded and deployed in the backend, it's not actively consumed by the frontend.
+Production use prioritizes real-time APIs like [API-NBA on RapidAPI](https://rapidapi.com/api-sports/api/api-nba).
+These APIs, however, lack deep historical records.
+This dataset may eventually enhance frontend features such as retro analytics or franchise history.

-## Data Source
+## 🔍 Data Source

-Data was extracted from the Kaggle dataset:
+Extracted from Kaggle:
 **[NBA, ABA, BAA Stats — Kaggle](https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats)**

-From the many CSV files available, this script specifically utilizes:
+Used CSVs:

-- `Player Per Game.csv`
+* `Player Per Game.csv`
-- `Team Summaries.csv`
+* `Team Summaries.csv`

-These were converted into JSON format before processing.
+These were converted to JSON format before processing.

-## Purpose
+## 🚀 Purpose

-To seed the backend PostgreSQL database with historical player and season data, enabling a complete experience during the prototype phase of Court-IQ before transitioning to live data from sources such as [API-NBA on RapidAPI](https://rapidapi.com/api-sports/api/api-nba).
+To seed the Court-IQ backend PostgreSQL database with rich, historical player-season data for:

+* Development and prototyping
+* Simulated analytics features
+* Potential future integration with frontend UI

-## Features
+## ✨ Features

-- **Historical Data Coverage**: Converts over 29,000 player-season records and 4,600+ individual players.
-- **SQL Generation**: Creates bulk `INSERT` SQL statements for two tables: `players` and `seasons`.
+* **⌚ Decades of Coverage**: 29,000+ player-season records, 4,600+ unique players
-- **Data Cleaning**: Handles inconsistent formatting, missing values, and type conversions.
+* **✂ Data Cleaning**: Handles missing values, formatting quirks, and inconsistent types
-- **Relational Structure**: Ensures normalized relationships between players and their multiple season stats.
+* **⚖️ Relational Normalization**: Distinct `players` and `seasons` tables
+* **📅 Season-aware**: Maintains link between player and corresponding season stats
+* **♲ Output**: Two SQL files with bulk `INSERT` statements

-## Output
+## 💾 Output Files

-- `OutputSQLPlayers.sql`: Contains records like:
+* `OutputSQLPlayers.sql`:

   ```sql
   ('A.J.
 Green', 'NA', 24, 2024, 2, 'SG', 'MIL'),
   ```

-- `OutputSQLSeasons.sql`: Contains detailed season statistics like:
+* `OutputSQLSeasons.sql`:

   ```sql
   ('1', 2024, 'A.J.
 Green', 'SG', 24, 2, 'NBA', 'MIL', 36, 0, 9.3, ..., 4.3),
   ```

-## Expected Table Structure
+## 📊 Expected PostgreSQL Table Schema

 ```sql
 CREATE TABLE players (